To answer this question, you must have a clear understanding of the rule regarding you, alcohol, and how you control your car or vehicle.

 So, if you are in a situation like this and are looking for some legal help from a Morgantown criminal lawyer, then come to us at Mountaineer Criminal Law Group.
 We have handled many cases involving DUI of various natures.
 Our Morgantown DUI lawyer will be able to help you and guide you in the right direction.

 While you are charged as an offender of the DUI case, the West Virginia law enforcement would insist that the driver is in control of the car.
 And that is why he or she is susceptible to a DUI arrest.
 This can involve the following conditions:

-The engine of the car is running.
-You can keep it that way for using the heater or AC or for charging your phone or to listen to the radio.
+- The engine of the car is running.
+You can keep it that way for using the heater or AC or for charging your phone or listening to the radio.
 In any case, the police will look at it that you were about to drive the car.

 The Tips to Avoid Such Harassments in Future

 It is true that our lawyers are there to help you from the very moments you get charged and arrested.
 But it is better to be informed and proactive in the first place so that you don’t get charged for DUI at all.
 Hence, our Morgantown DUI lawyer offers these tips so that you can avoid such harassment in the future.

 Take a look at the following points to ensure that you can rest in your car while you are drunk without the fear of getting arrested.

 - Keep your car turned off.
 Don’t start the engine.
 Don’t keep the keys in the ignition.
 Rather keep it in your bag, glove box, or somewhere else.